NEW! 2 NEW Electric Charging Stations on Campus.

 Taking transit is about ten times cheaper than operating a car and it’s a good choice for environmental reasons too.

-All full time Peterborough Undergraduate students (excluding School of Education students) receive a City of Peterborough Transit Pass, valid from September to August.
-All other students are able to purchase a Transit Pass at a discounted rate from the Campus Card Office located in Blackburn Hall, room 104.
+All full-time Peterborough Undergraduate students (excluding School of Education students) receive a City of Peterborough Transit Pass, valid from September to August.
+All other students can purchase a Transit Pass at a discounted rate from the Campus Card Office located in Blackburn Hall, room 104.

 To view bus schedules throughout the City of Peterborough please visit the City of Peterborough Transit page

-Students/Staff/Faculty can buy passes for the Go Transit system at the Trent Central Student Association office located in Champlain College near the bookstore.
-Visit Trent Central Student Association for more information.
+Students/Staff/Faculty can buy passes for the Go Transit system at the Peterborough Transit Terminal, located downtown.

 Peterborough Moves has been designed to provide practical information for citizens to take up or expand their participation in physically active forms of transportation and ridesharing.
 By answering questions and providing tools to make these activities easier, peterboroughmoves.com aspires to assist in the development of a healthier and more enjoyable Peterborough City and County.